 Key West Florida: Sunset Celebrations, Pirate History, Harry Truman, and Drag Queens

 ToursTake the Conch Train Tours and Old Town Trolley tour.
 A great way to orient yourself, get around town to the attractions.
 The 90-minute tour goes through the entire Key West, not just the historic heart but some of the out-of-downtown spots including the beach.
 This is a hop on and off.

 Museums of Pirates and Sunken TreasureFor a place that's known for partying more than history, there are some wonderful museums that illuminate Key West's truly fascinating history.
-Pirates and Sunken Treasure Mel Fisher Maritime Heritage Museum tells the story of one of the countries most amazing sunken treasure finds.
+Mel Fisher Maritime Heritage Museum tells the story of one of the countries most amazing sunken treasure finds.
 The short version is that Mel Fisher uncovered the wreck of the Spanish galleon Atocha in 1985.
 But what the museum tells you is the long torturous journey to find it, and the true treasures he and his partners uncovered.
 In 1622 treasure fleet a combined fleet of 28 ships left Havana harbor for Spain loaded with treasure.
 It was driven off course by a hurricane.
 Two ships, including the Atocha carried more than 2 million ducats.
+When found main cargo hold it was a virtual reef of silver bars, chests of coins, over 1000 silver bars and boxes of coins.
 When found main cargo hold it was a virtual reef of silver bars, chests of coins, over 1000 silver bars and boxes of coins.

-Ernest Hemingwayís House, the Southernmost point of the continental USA, Butterfly gardens, shopping, charming streets, funky restaurants.
+Ernest Hemingway's House, the Southernmost point of the continental USA, Butterfly gardens, shopping, charming streets, funky restaurants.
 Visitors can happily spend several days being charmed by Key West.
-And then, night comes, and it's time to party.

 The Key West Sunset Celebration happens every day...at sunset.
 Jugglers, tightrope walkers, clowns, guitar players, artists of all kinds set up their individual spaces.
 Boats cruise the waters.
 People stroll among the performers.
 Station yourself by one of the musicians, and stand along with everyone else, simply watching the sun set.
 There is no charge, and the performers make no salary.
 If you watch a performance, enjoy the music, provide a donation.
 They work solely on tips.

 Drag QueensKey West is home to main two drag performer venues.
-Thereís the Aqua Nightclub, at 711 Duval Street which has quite a following, but if you stop by the Bourbon Bar and Cabaret at 801 Duval you'll likely meet Sushi, with a distinct come-hither look.
-Go upstairs and prepare to be entertained by some of the most outrageous and funniest drag queen acts.
-Sushi struts, strolls, hams it up and soon has everyone stuffing dollars into her clothing.
-And the rest of her troop matches Sushiís skills and good humor.
-Day or night, and anytime of year, Key West is a true Keysy experience.
-For more information go to Florida Keys.
-I'm ready.
+There's the Aqua Nightclub, at 711 Duval Street which has quite a following, but if you stop by the Bourbon Bar and Cabaret at 801 Duval you'll likely meet Sushi, with a distinct come-hither look.
+Go upstairs and prepare to be entertained by some of the most outrageous and funniest drag queen acts who stroll, ham it up and soon has everyone stuffing dollars into their clothing.
+The early show is generally (relatively) tamer.